Portledge School

-Portledge School is an independent college-preparatory day school located in Matinecock, New York with 414 students in Pre-nursery through 12th grade (2006–2007 school year).
+Portledge School is an independent college-preparatory day school located in Matinecock, New York, on Long Island, with over 500 students in nursery through 12th grade as of the 2023–2024 school year.

 History

-Portledge was founded in 1965 in the Coffin estate in Locust Valley, NY.
-The estate was named after Portledge Manor, the Coffin family's ancestral home in England.
+Portledge was founded in 1965 in the Coffin estate in Locust Valley, New York.
+The estate was designed by architect Howard Greenley and built around 1910.
+It was named after Portledge Manor, the Coffin family's ancestral home in England.
 Originally just the Carriage House (Middle School) and the Mansion (Lower School), the school built an Upper School (Gilmour Library), a Gym (Wellington Gym), Slanetz Science Center (SSC), and various sports fields over 40 years.
 Since 2000, the Middle School was completely rebuilt from an aging stable to a modern three level classroom and performance area complex.
 Most recently, a baseball and multipurpose field were constructed on lands backing up on Duck Pond Road.

 The school went through various headmasters in its early years until Hugh Gregory was hired.
 Responsible for growing the school from one without a unified grading system to a nationally accredited institution, Gregory served for 29 years.
 Afterwards, a search committee selected Steven Hahn, who served from 2006 until 2012.
-Simon Owen-Williams succeeded Mr. Hahn and is the current Headmaster of the school.
+Simon Owen-Williams succeeded Hahn and is the current Headmaster of the school.
+Since Owen-Williams came to Portledge in 2012, the school has nearly doubled in size, opened a new building, and is in the process of building a new Athletic and Wellness Center.

-Academic honesty

-At the beginning of each school year, the school requires student above grade five to sign an honor statement, which is reaffirmed before taking trimester exams.
-A disciplinary committee made up of students and faculty is organized each year in order to deal with breaches of this honor statement.
-The committee can formally only recommend a course of action; ultimate power lies with the Headmaster.

 Faculty advisors

 Faculty Advisers serve much the same duties as a commons teacher or a guidance counselor at any public facility, making sure their advisees are doing well academically while also offering any guidance that they might need.
+Middle School and Upper School students benefit from the advisory program.
+In the Upper School, students have added support from the Deans who elevate the student experience through academic guidance, college counseling, and student life planning.